timgott/wayfire-shadows/README.md

+# winshadows

-# Window Shadows Plugin for Wayfire
+### Window Shadows Plugin for Wayfire

 This is a plugin for wayfire that adds window shadows.
 The code was initially a fork of <https://gitlab.com/wayfireplugins/windecor> but only a small part of that remains in the code.

-## Compile and install
+## Install

 1. Get the sources
    ```bash
    git clone https://github.com/timgott/wayfire-shadows.git
    cd wayfire-shadows
    ```
-3. ⚠️ Switch to the branch corresponding to your wayfire version
+2. ⚠️ Switch to the backport0.7 branch if you use wayfire version 0.7 (last stable release)
    ```bash
    git checkout backport0.7 # (if necessary)
    ```
-4. Configure with meson and build & install with ninja.
+3. Configure with meson and build & install with ninja.
    ```bash
    meson build --buildtype=release
    cd build